Kaia Storvik

 Kaia Storvik (born 10 October 1976) is a Norwegian journalist, former newspaper editor and politician.

+Biography

+Storvik was born in Oslo on 10 October 1976.

 She has worked for several newspapers, including Vårt Land, Dagbladet, Dagens Næringsliv and Dagsavisen.
-She was chief editor of Dagsavisen from 2010 to 2014.
+She was chief editor of Dagsavisen from 2010 to 2014, jointly with Arne Strand, until Eirik Hoff Lysholm took over as editor from 2014.

+From 2014 she was assigned as deputy leader of the think tank Agenda.